The workforce behind the waitlist

 Canada's pediatricians have repeatedly warned that delayed autism intervention causes irreversible harm to children's development.
 The CPS position is clear: early diagnosis must be followed by timely intervention.

 Ontario's own developmental pediatricians—the specialists who diagnose and treat autistic children—have been sounding the alarm for years.
-Their warnings have been met with silence from the Ministry of Health.
+Their communications to the Ministry of Health have not received substantive responses, according to clinicians who have spoken publicly.

 When Ontario redesigned the Ontario Autism Program in 2019 and again in 2021, frontline doctors and developmental pediatricians report being largely absent from consultation processes.
 Clinicians have noted that consultations primarily included government officials and organizations with existing funding relationships.